qZhang88/kcp_examples/examples/hello/README.md

 **NOTE**

-First udp length is 24 + data len, if kcp kept been recv it will become 24 + 24 + data len, unless send not recieved, like if you killed client first, server will output like this.
+First udp length is 24 + data len, if kcp kept been recv it will become 24 + 24 + data len, the first 24 is for ACK.
+When not recieving kcp, like if you killed client first, server will output like this.

 ```bash
 第[3]次发